syedtaqi95/CarND-Behavioral-Cloning-P3/writeup.md

 I used a modified version of NVIDIA's DAVE-2 architecture ([link to paper](https://arxiv.org/pdf/1604.07316v1.pdf)).

-The first layer is a Keras lambda layer for input normalisation.
+The first layer is a Keras ```Lambda``` layer for input normalisation.
 I normalised the input images to have zero mean and equal variance (model.py line 73).

 The next layer is a *Cropping2D* layer to remove the top 40 pixels and bottom 20 pixels of the image.
 I did this to discard the parts of the frame that are not relevant to driving a vehicle (e.g. car bonnet, sky etc.).
 The output of this layer is a normalised 100x320 image (model.py line 76).